olucas22/peso_altua/README.md

 # peso_altua
-Programa que classificar o a categoria do usuário baseando-se no peso e altura
+Programa que classifica a categoria do usuário baseando-se no peso e altura.